-The way ankylosing spondylitis (AS) progresses can be very different for different people.
-Some never have symptoms beyond back pain and stiffness that come and go.
+The way ankylosing spondylitis (AS) progresses, or changes over time, can be different for different people.
+Some people never have symptoms beyond back pain and stiffness that come and go.
 Others may go on to have movement problems, a hunched posture, or eye, digestive, or nerve problems.

 If you work with your doctor, take care of yourself with diet and exercise, and take your medications, serious problems are rare.